An activities expansion of the transition polynomial of a multimatroid: Introduction

 \begin{theorem}[Crapo~\cite{MR262095}] Let $M$ be a matroid with element set $E$ and let $\prec$ be a total ordering of $E$.
 Then the collection of Boolean intervals $\{ I(B): B \in \mathcal B\}$ forms a partition of $2^{E}$. \end{theorem}

 Dawson~\cite{zbMATH03821756} showed that the existence of such a partition into Boolean intervals does not actually require matroid structure.
 In fact such a partition exists for any family of sets, although clearly in this more general setting the matroidal description of the Boolean intervals is lost.
+One of the main aims of this paper is to show that an analogue of Theorem~\ref{thm:partition} reflecting the underlying structure holds in the setting of multimatroids.

 Our interest in multimatroids comes from topological graph theory (i.e., the study of graphs embedded in surfaces) via delta-matroids.
 Delta-matroids were introduced independently by several authors~\cite{MR904585,zbMATH04070920,zbMATH03985246} but principally studied by Bouchet who showed that every embedded graph has an associated delta-matroid in the same way as every graph has an associated matroid~\cite{zbMATH04185622,CMNR1}.
 We give the formal definition of a delta-matroid later in Section~\ref{sec:dm}, but roughly speaking delta-matroids generalize matroids by allowing the bases to have differing sizes.
 Some important classes of delta-matroids mirror classes of matroids, for example, those coming from embedded graphs and those coming from binary matrices.
 But, in contrast with graphic matroids, the class of delta-matroids coming from embedded graphs can also be realized as a class defined in terms of Eulerian circuits in $4$-regular graphs~\cite{zbMATH04185622}.
 As the delta-matroid of an embedded graph with one vertex may be obtained from its intersection graph and these graphs are circle graphs, there is also a class of delta-matroids associated with circle graphs and these form a subclass of those coming from embedded graphs.
 For more information on these classes see~\cite{zbMATH07307106,me}.